tonyliu0910/SDEMG/README.md

 ...
 ```
 ### Prepare the config file
-You can specify the paths to the corresponding directorires in the `data_cfg.yaml` in `/cfg`.
+You can specify the paths to the corresponding directories in the `data_cfg.yaml` in `/cfg`.
 Note that the `ECG_storage_dir` is the directory you would like to store the process ECG signals, the `sEMG_dataset_dir` is the directory to the dataset for later use, and the `result_dir` is the directory for your experiment results.
 ```
 EMG_corpus_dir: [directory to downloaded NINAPro DB2]
 ECG_corpus_dir: [directory to downloaded MIT-BIH NSRD]